 Everyone deserves to feel comfortable in their workplace.
 While many occupations are becoming more co-ed and are embracing equal opportunity, sexual harassment in the workplace has been on the rise.
 Sexual Harassment can happen in many different forms (physical, verbal, or visual), and all forms of harassment deserve to be taken seriously.
 Fortunately, state and federal law is on your side- and so are we.

 By federal law, according to Title VII of the Civil Rights Act, discrimination based on gender, sexual orientation, and pregnancy is illegal.
-While federal law states that claims must be made within 300 days after the harassment occurred, state law has no such limitations.
+Federal law states that claims must be made within 300 days after the harassment occurred.
 Your employer may not be on your side, but the law is.

 While the span of what sexual harassment includes is impossible to list, some of the most common examples are: